 But can we trust the Fraser Institute – financed by wealthy business patrons and committed to promoting private enterprise – to sponsor an objective study of public services?
 Since the Institute explicitly seeks to boost free markets and to limit government regulations, it attracts rich backers from the Canadian corporate elite – notably Sonja Bata, Serge Darkazanli, John Dobson, and Fred Mannix.
 Does this threaten its much-vaunted freedom?
 With unconscious irony, the addendum asserts “In order to protect its independence, the Institute does not accept grants from government or contracts for research” (p.
 137).

 Scholarly ethics require that researchers put truth-seeking and truth-speaking ahead of personal interest and private advantage.
 Not an easy task.
 Tobacco foundations have refused to publish studies revealing the health dangers of smoking.
-Pharmaceutical companies have blocked the release of findings showing the harmful effects of medications.
+Pharmaceutical as mentioned on Pharma companies have blocked the release of findings showing the harmful effects of medications.
 As the old saying goes, “he who pays the piper calls the tune.”
 Would free-marketers pay for research that might – potentially – find government intervention to be advantageous?
 Wouldn’t they be tempted to downplay the benefits of public services and exaggerate the costs?
 Let’s see.

 Benefits of Bilingualism